Warring Afghans Meet to Find Peace After Decades of War

 The Taliban refusal to reduce the violence further hindered the start of talks.

-While Washington ramped up pressure to get the intra-Afghan negotiations started, the deal they signed with the Taliban to withdraw completely from Afghanistan does not hinge on the success of the talks.
+Still the complete withdrawal of U.S. troops from Afghanistan does not hinge on the success of the talks.

 Washington's withdrawal is contingent on the Taliban honoring commitments to fight terrorist groups, in particular the Islamic State affiliate in Afghanistan, and ensure that Afghanistan cannot again be used to attack America or its allies.

+“The Taliban have work to do.
+We see progress, but they have work to do,” said Khalilzad.
+“We have a timetable which is that withdrawal should be completed if the conditions are met by the end of April.”

 The U.S. has refused to give specific of the guarantees citing security reasons, but the withdrawal of U.S. troops has already begun.
-President Donald Trump has said that by November, about 4,000 soldiers will be in Afghanistan, down from 13,000 when the deal was signed in February.
+President Donald Trump has said tha"t by November, about 4,000 soldiers will be in Afghanistan, down from 13,000 when the deal was signed in February.
+All troops will be gone by April if Taliban fulfill their commitment to fight terrorists.

 “Washington’s goals are very simple: It wants intra-Afghan talks happening as soon as possible, because these give the White House political cover for an imminent withdrawal,” said Michael Kugelman, deputy director of the Washington-based Wilson Center's Asia program.